-Before adolescence, the rate of depression is about the same for the genders but the with the onset of puberty, it increases dramatically to twice in girls as compared to boys.
+Before adolescence, the rate of depression is same in both the genders but with the onset of puberty, it increases dramatically to twice in girls as compared to boys.
 The increased rate of depression in women is believed to be associated with hormonal changes that take place throughout a woman’s life.
 However, these changes become more evident during puberty, pregnancy and menopause.
 A woman may also experience depression after delivering a baby or miscarriage.

 The factors that increase the changes of depression women include reproductive, genetic and other biological factors.
 Some common factors that could increase the risk include:

 Lifestyle changes women can adapt to deal with depression